Portland Company

-Presently, according to The Portland Company Complex website, the site has become a marine-oriented complex with a small marina, several marine as well as other office tenants and the Maine Narrow Gauge Railroad Co. & Museum.
+Presently, according to The Portland Company Complex website, the site has become marine-oriented, with a small marina, several marine and other office tenants and the Maine Narrow Gauge Railroad Co. & Museum.

+The Portland Company building is the only intact 19th-century industrial structure on the Portland waterfront, and an area which has become known as Portland Foreside.
+In February 2016, Portland City Council voted to approve the creation of a historic district which would permit a developer to demolish the former erecting shop in the complex but preserve seven other buildings during the creation of a public plaza.
+Six months later, the developer asked to move the main building, built in 1895 and formerly known as the Pattern Storehouse, 230 ft in order to add a road, parking garage and mixed-use buildings in the complex.

+As of 2024, one of the buildings is the home of the restaurant Twelve.

-5'6"-gauge locomotives for the Atlantic and St. Lawrence Railroad
+-gauge locomotives for the Atlantic and St. Lawrence Railroad

-Two-Foot Gauge Locomotives
+Two-foot gauge locomotives

-In 1890, The Portland Company acquired patterns used by the Hinkley Locomotive Works for 2-foot gauge locomotives.
-Portland improved the pattern into the most successful design on Maine's 2-foot gauge railroads.
-The Portland design retained ornate Victorian features including capped domes and a cab roof with graceful reversing curvature.
-The first of the design was the heaviest and most powerful locomotive on any of the Maine 2-foot gauge railroads at the time of delivery.
+In 1890, the Portland Company acquired patterns used by the Hinkley Locomotive Works for its two-foot gauge locomotives.
+Portland improved the pattern into the most successful design on Maine's two-foot gauge railroads.
+The Portland design retained ornate Victorian features including capped domes and a cab roof with reversing curvature.
+The first of the design was the heaviest and most powerful locomotive on any of the Maine two-foot gauge railroads at the time of delivery.
 Portland locomotives became the standard for passenger service as larger freight engines were built.
 Portland locomotives were subsequently used for yard service and on lines with lighter rail.
-Portland Company was the dominant manufacturer of freight cars for the Maine 2-foot gauge railroads between 1890 and 1907.
+The Portland Company was the dominant manufacturer of freight cars for the Maine two-foot gauge railroads between 1890 and 1907.

-The final 2-foot gauge locomotive built by The Portland Company was a less successful enlargement of the original design.
+The final two-foot gauge locomotive built by The Portland Company was a less successful enlargement of the original design.
 Vulcan Iron Works built two modernized versions of Portland's basic design for the Monson Railroad in 1913 and 1918 after Portland Company ceased manufacture of railway locomotives.
 The basic Portland design pulled the last Kennebec Central Railroad train in 1929, the last Wiscasset, Waterville, and Farmington Railway train in 1933, and the last Monson Railroad train in 1943.